-Google will not leave us in the dark without a tool to add structured data, of course, since they are the most popular search engine and recommend using structured data or schema.
+Google will not leave us in the dark without a tool to add structured data, since they are the most popular search engine and recommend using structured data or schema.

 Using Google’s Structured Data Markup Helper is just a matter of copying and paste.

 This tool allows you to add markup code to your website and tags relevant portions of your page with the proper schema.